 Are you in a relationship with a Muslim?
 What things should you know before you consider marrying a Muslim?
-Many marriages occur each year in which two people from different faiths or perspectives marry.
+In many marriages, two people from different faiths or perspectives marry each year.
 The most likely scenario is that the non-Muslim girl considers marrying a Muslim man.
 This situation is because Islam allows the man to marry a woman who is not a Muslim but believes in monotheistic ideas (commonly Christian or Jewish).

 Related to the above, best if one knows that a Muslim man, according to Islamic law, can marry a non-Muslim, but a Muslim girl cannot marry a non-Muslim.
-If you consider marrying a Muslim girl, the opposition may be more significant.
+The opposition may be more significant if you consider marrying a Muslim girl.
 Islamic law states: “It is not lawful or valid for a Muslim man to be married to any woman who is not either a Muslim, Christian, or Jew; nor is it lawful or valid for a Muslim woman to be married to anyone besides a Muslim.”
 Nuh Ha Mim Keller.
 Translated from Arabic.
 Reliance of the Traveller: A Classic Manuel of Islamic Sacred Law ‘Umdat al-Salik by Ahmad ibn Naqib al-Misri (d.
 769/1368).
 Beltsville, MD: Amana … Continue reading.
 Here, Islamic law is clear; a Muslim man has more options than a Muslim woman.

 Even a secular Muslim has heart concerns.
-One day, a Saudi friend and I enjoying the Reunion Tower view in downtown Dallas entered into some very dear heart issues.
+One day, a Saudi friend and I entered into a deep discussion concerning heart issues while enjoying the Reunion Tower view in downtown Dallas.
 I had a coke, and he had a beer.
 Since our friendship started, and when possible, I shared my faith in Christ with him.
 He listened and debated religious issues, but it was apparent he was secular.
-He did not do his prayers, and he was sitting across from me drinking an alcoholic drink, which Islam forbids.
+He did not do his prayers and was sitting across from me, drinking an alcoholic drink, which Islam forbids.
 Then the discussion somehow landed on heaven and hell – we often jumped into big topics like this.
 Finally, with much emotion and in total seriousness, he said, “I do not want you to go to hell!
 You need to become a Muslim!”
 I was quite taken aback by his words and his show of emotion.
-Firstly, in Christ, the promise of God for those who trust in the sacrificial death of Jesus is eternal life – I had no expectation based on this promise that God will lie and still send one to hell who asked Christ to forgive him.
+Firstly, in Christ, the promise of God for those who trust in the sacrificial death of Jesus is eternal life – I had no expectation based on this promise that God would lie and still send one to hell who asked Christ to forgive him.
 Yet, he saw things differently.
 Secondly, I was astonished that a secular man who had no actions leading to anything religious would, at this point, emotionally urge me to accept a religion that even he is not correctly following.
 Even a secular Muslim has heartfelt convictions that will eventually influence a relationship.

 How important is washing to you?
 In Islam, water purifies and especially when the water flows.
-Daily, in preparation for prayer, a Muslim does ablutions – a ritual form of washing one’s hands, feet, and face; to ready oneself for prayer.
+Daily, in preparation for prayer, a Muslim does ablutions – a ritual of washing one’s hands, feet, and face; to prepare oneself for prayer.
 We were in a church in Texas to share our Central Asian ministry.
 After, a woman came up to us and shared her story.
 She was married to a Muslim.
 He did not show any religious tendencies when they met at University.
 However, when they married and were on their honeymoon, she shared this incident with my wife and me.
 She ran a bath while her new husband ran out on an errand.
-When he returned, she called to him from the water-filled bath, inviting him to join her.
+She called him from the water-filled bath when he returned, inviting him to join her.
 Much to her dismay, he entered the area and looked with disdain at his new wife.
 He said, That is disgusting and walked out.
 She was perplexed and felt terrible.
 For this man, non-flowing water in a bath is not pure, and the impurities from one’s body are still in the water.